Agusb04/Agusb04/README.md

 # Welcome to My GitHub Profile!

 👋 Hi there!
-I'm a passionate IT Engineer student currently in my first year at University of Buenos Aires (UBA), eager to dive deep into the world of programming and technology.
+I'm an IT Engineer student currently in my first year at University of Buenos Aires (UBA), always eager to learn new things.

 ## About Me
 - **Age**: 20 years old